davidopp/kubernetes.github.io/docs/user-guide/node-selection/index.md

 `requiredDuringSchedulingRequiredDuringExecution` which will be just like `requiredDuringSchedulingIgnoredDuringExecution` except that it will evict pods from nodes that cease to satisfy the pods' node affinity requirements.

+Thus an example of `requiredDuringSchedulingIgnoredDuringExecution` would be "only run the pod on nodes with Intel CPUs" and an example `preferredDuringSchedulingIgnoredDuringExecution` would be "try to run this set of pods in availability zone XYZ, but if it's not possible, then allow some to run elsewhere".

 Node affinity is currently expressed using an annotation on Pod.
-After the release of 1.4, node affinity will use a field, and it will introduce an additional option for affinity called "pod affinity", which allows you to control whether a pod schedules onto a particular node based on which other pods are running on the node, rather than the labels on the node.
+Once the feature goes to GA it will use a field of Pod.

 Here's an example of a pod that uses node affinity: